neurostuff/compose-docs/docs/guide/Project/Extraction.md

 # Extraction

 Extraction is the second step in creating a meta-analysis.
-It involves taking the new [**Studyset**](/compose-docs/guide/glossary#studyset) creates in the curation step and extracting relevant information from studies, such as [**annotations**](/compose-docs/guide/glossary#annotation), and peak activation coordinates, or [**points**](/compose-docs/guide/glossary#point).
+It involves using the [**Studyset**](/compose-docs/guide/glossary#studyset) created during the curation step to extract relevant information from studies, such as [**annotations**](/compose-docs/guide/glossary#annotation), and peak activation coordinates, or [**points**](/compose-docs/guide/glossary#point).

 ## Getting Started

-After the curation phase is complete, the user is redirected to the extraction phase.
-You can also access the Extraction phase through the main project page.
+Once curation is complete, the user is redirected to the extraction phase.

-Here, the extraction phase starts when a wizard that pops up and guides the user through the process of initializing the extraction phase.
-On top of creating the initial [**annotation columns**](./Extraction#annotations), this wizard also guides the user through the process of [**ingestion** ](./Extraction#ingestion) of the curated studies to create a new [**studyset**](../glossary#studyset).
+This phase begins with a wizard that guides the user through initializing the extraction process.
+In addition to creating initial [**annotation columns**](./Extraction#annotations), the wizard assists the user with the [**ingestion** ](./Extraction#ingestion) of curated studies to generate a new [**studyset**](../glossary#studyset).

 ## Ingestion

-Ingestion describes the process of taking the studies from the curation phase and inserting them into the database one by one.
+Ingestion is the process of importing studies from the curation phase into the database.

-For each study, neurosynth-compose searches the neurostore database and checks to see if a matching study exists.
-If a match does not exist, then a new study is created and the user must go to the paper to fill out the relevant details.
+For each study, Neurosynth-Compose searches the Neurostore database for matches.
+If a study is not already in the database, a new entry is created, requiring the user to extract relevant information from the corresponding paper (e.g., activation coordinates).

-If one or more matches are found, neurosynth-compose will choose the most recently updated one by default.
-The user can later go in and switch to a different version if the one selected is not the ony they wanted.
+If multiple matches are found, the most recently updated one is selected, though the user can switch to a different version if desired.
+Existing versions may have been automatically extracted by the database or contributed by other users.

-:::info Why ingestion?
+:::info Why Ingestion?
-During the curation phase, studies are actually not inserted into the database.
-A vast majority of the studies that are imported into the curation phase are excluded during the curation process.
-Inserting these studies into the database would clutter it and create a lot of empty entries which don't have coordinates and might not even be used.
-By waiting until we have our finalized included subset of studies, we reduce the number of empty, useless studies in the database.
+During curation, studies are not yet inserted into the database.
+Many studies imported during curation are excluded from the final set.
+Inserting all studies at this stage would clutter the database with entries that lack coordinates or may never be used.
+By waiting until the final subset is selected, we reduce the number of empty or irrelevant entries in the database.
 :::

 ## Extraction Table

 ![Extraction Table](/guide/extraction_table.png)

 Once ingestion is complete, the user is shown a table listing the studies within the studyset.
-The extraction step involves iteratively reviewing each study to make sure they contain information amenable to a meta-analysis.
+The extraction step involves iteratively reviewing each study to make sure they contain information suitable for meta-analysis.
-Studies in the extraction phase are filtered and categorized to help better organize and facilitate the process.
-Initially, all studies start as **Unreviewed**.
-The user can then decide to mark them as **Save For Later** if they want to revisit the study, or **Completed**.
+Studies in the extraction phase are filtered and categorized to better organize and streamine the process.
+Initially, all studies are marked as **Unreviewed**, and the user can decide to mark them as **Save For Later** if they want to revisit the study, or **Completed** when they are finished.

-If the study does not have any already extracted coordinates, then the user should go and find the original paper and manually search for the coordinates to add to the study.
+If a study does not have any extracted coordinates, the user must manually locate the original paper and find the coordinates to add to the study.

-If the study has automatically extracted coordinates, then the user only has to validate that these coordinates are satisfactory.
+If the study has automatically extracted coordinates, the user needs only to verify that these coordinates are satisfactory.

 The table provides functionality for filtering amongst various columns as well as sorting.
 To start editing a study, click on one of the table rows.